ksinha49/ai-workloads/docs/rag_architecture.md

     Sum-->>Client: return summary
 ```

-The summarization Step Function may invoke retrieval during its workflow to supply relevant context before generating the final response.
-Both ingestion and retrieval rely on the `vector-db` service to manage Milvus collections.
+The summarization Step Function may invoke retrieval during its workflow to supply

-Ingestion requests can also be published to an SQS queue.
-The `rag-ingestion-worker`
+relevant context before generating the final response.
+Both ingestion and
+retrieval rely on the `vector-db` service to manage Milvus collections.

+In a typical flow the `file-ingestion` Step Function extracts text from the
+uploaded file and publishes the ingestion parameters to `IngestionQueue`.
+The
-Lambda polls this queue and triggers the `IngestionStateMachine` for each message.
+`rag-ingestion-worker` Lambda dequeues these messages and starts the
+`IngestionStateMachine`.
+Failed jobs are moved to a dead letter queue and retried
+automatically using the `batchItemFailures` response format.